This post is sponsored by BabbleBoxx.com on behalf of Erie Insurance.

 Do you have a safety routine for your Halloween?
-Thanks to my ambassadorship with Oriental Trading, I’m sharing some of my best Halloween Safety Tips for rural moms to help you have an awesome Halloween experience!
+Today, I’m sharing tips from Erie Insurance along with some of my best Halloween Safety Tips for rural moms to ensure you have an awesome Halloween experience!

 When we were kids, Halloween was a much safer experience.
 We still had to be careful to be treated and not tricked, but things weren’t quite as scary as they are now, even in small towns and rural areas.
 Though we may have to take more safety measures than we used to, Halloween can still be lots of fun, just follow some simple Halloween Safety Tips to help keep your kids safe.